-Bagpipes for weddings, funerals, parties, etc. Solo piper or pipe band options available.
+Bagpipes for weddings, funerals, parties, etc. Solo piper or band options available.

 Jason went above and beyond expectations.
 He helped to make wonderful night go even better.
 My wife was truly surprised.
 Jason your a talented bagpipe player!
 Thanks so much!

 Jason did an awesome job for my daughters wedding!
 Would and will use him again!!

 I will typically play 15 minute sets with approximately 3 to 5 tunes per set.
 This seems to be a good balance for a solo piper as bagpipes alone can become hard to listen to for an extended period of time.

 I learned and began playing Bagpipes in 2001 with the Quittapahilla Highlanders in Annville PA.
 Since then I have played with 3 other bands and I am currently acting Pipe Major for the Lochiel Emerald Society Pipes and Drums in Harrisburg PA.
 Some of the more notable gigs I have had the honor to be a part of have been opening for Rod Steward and the The Coldstream Guards, and performing several pieces with The Chieftains.
 I also performed at the Pennsylvania Renaissance Faire for two seasons.
 Most recently, I performed with The Piano Guys during their concert in Shippensburg, PA.

 Additional Booking Notes

 Bagpipes do not typically play well with other instruments without extensive tuning or special equipment.